osegdev/anderson-siding-website/src/content/blog/what-is-vinyl-siding.md

 ---
-title: "What is Vinyl Siding and Why It Matters"
+title: 'What is Vinyl Siding and Why It Matters'
-slug: "what-is-vinyl-siding"
+slug: 'what-is-vinyl-siding'
-date: "2025-05-25"
+date: '2025-05-25'
-excerpt: "Vinyl siding is a popular and affordable exterior material for homeowners in Illinois.
-Learn how it works."
+excerpt: 'Vinyl siding is a popular and affordable exterior material for homeowners in Illinois.
+Learn how it works.'
-coverImage: "/images/blog1.jpg"
+coverImage: '/images/blog1.jpg'
 ---

 ## What is Vinyl Siding?